Reading Time: 4 min read

 Tame Impala • Currents • Interscope • US Release Date: July 17, 2015

-Photo credit: Interscope
+Photo credit:Ā Interscope

 the musical hype

-the musical hype (Brent Faulkner) has earned Bachelor's and Master's degrees in music (music education, music theory/composition respectively).
+The Musical Hype (he/him) has earned Bachelor's and Master's degrees in music (music education and music theory/composition, respectively).
 A multi-instrumentalist, he plays piano, trombone, and organ among numerous other instruments.
 He's a certified music educator, composer, and freelance music blogger.
-Faulkner cites music and writing as two of the most important parts of his life.
-Notably, he's blessed with a great ear, possessing perfect pitch.
+Music and writing are two of the most important parts of his life.